Cost of Living in Bangkok

-Cost of Going out in Bangkok
+Cost of living in Bangkok – Going out

 We like to go to bars at the weekend, but we aren’t particularly party animals.
 We’re much more likely to be found at happy hour than out later than 11 pm, which means we get some good deals.
 A pint of local draught beer (Singha, for example) is about 100 baht at happy hour and 150-200 outside happy hour in most of the pubs we go to.